Academic Assistance Center

-- The K-State Student Union is preparing for a $25 million dollar renovation.
-The project, funded entirely by student fees, will update and consolidate student involvement space, ans is set to begin July 2015.
+- The K-State Student Union is preparing for a 25 million dollar renovation.
+The project, funded entirely by student fees, will update and consolidate student involvement space, and is set to begin July 2015.

 - The K-State Student Union received funding in 2013 from SGA to provide graphic design services to all registered student organizations.
 To date, the project has employed 8 new student positions and collaborated with more than 30 student groups.

-- Received and processed a record number of applications for admission
+- Admissions received and processed a record number of applications for admission in 2014.

-- In 2014, the majority of students in their first four years of undergraduate education will have taken some sort of alcohol/sexual safety training through at least one media; a significant portion will have had the message in two forms (online and in person)
+- In 2015, all students in their first four years of undergraduate education took an alcohol/sexual safety training course online; a significant portion have had the message in two forms (online and in person)